Deploy Yeastar P-Series Cloud PBX on AWS (HA)

 Deployment process

 Step1.
-Create a Virtual Private Cloud (VPC)
+Create and configure a Virtual Private Cloud (VPC)

-For more information, see Create a VPC.
+For more information, see Create and Configure a VPC in One Step.

-For more information, see Create Subnets for Servers.
+For more information, see the following topics:

-For more information, see Create and Attach an Internet Gateway to the VPC.
+3. Create and Attach an Internet Gateway to the VPC

-For more information, see Create a NAT Gateway and Associate a Custom Route Table with Private Subnets.
+5. Associate a Custom Route Table with Private Subnets

-For more information, see Associate Main Route Table with Public Subnets.
+6. Associate Main Route Table with Public Subnets

-Step 3.
+Step 2.
 Launch instances into the VPC

 For more information, see Launch Instances into the VPC.

-Step4.
+Step 3.
 Allocate Elastic IP address to specific server instances

 For the servers that are launched under public subnets, you need to allocate Elastic IP address to ensure the communication to the Internet.